AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: Abstract

 \section{Abstract}

 Recent advancements in large vision language models (VLMs) tailored for autonomous driving (AD) have shown strong scene understanding and reasoning capabilities, making them undeniable candidates for end-to-end driving systems.
-However, limited work exists on studying the trustworthiness of DriveVLMs --- a critical factor that directly impacts public transportation safety.
-In this paper, we introduce AutoTrust, a comprehensive trustworthiness benchmark for large vision-language models in autonomous driving (DriveVLMs), considering diverse perspectives --- including trustfulness, safety, robustness, privacy, and fairness.
+However, limited work exists on studying the trustworthiness of DriveVLMs—a critical factor that directly impacts public transportation safety.
+In this paper, we introduce AutoTrust, a comprehensive trustworthiness benchmark for large vision-language models in autonomous driving (DriveVLMs), considering diverse perspectives---including trustfulness, safety, robustness, privacy, and fairness.
 We constructed the largest visual question-answering dataset for investigating trustworthiness issues in driving scenarios, comprising over 10k unique scenes and 18k queries.
 We evaluated six publicly available VLMs, spanning from generalist to specialist, from open-source to commercial models.
 Our exhaustive evaluations have unveiled previously undiscovered vulnerabilities of DriveVLMs to trustworthiness threats.
 Specifically, we found that the general VLMs like LLaVA-v1.6 and GPT-4o-mini surprisingly outperform specialized models fine-tuned for driving in terms of overall trustworthiness.
 DriveVLMs like DriveLM-Agent are particularly vulnerable to disclosing sensitive information.
 Additionally, both generalist and specialist VLMs remain susceptible to adversarial attacks and struggle to ensure unbiased decision-making across diverse environments and populations.
-Our findings call for immediate and decisive action to address the trustworthiness of DriveVLMs --- an issue of critical importance to public safety and the welfare of all citizens relying on autonomous transportation systems.
-Our benchmark is publicly available at \url{https://github.com/taco-group/AutoTrust}, and the leaderboard is released at \url{https://taco-group.github.io/AutoTrust/}.
+Our findings call for immediate and decisive action to address the trustworthiness of DriveVLMs--an issue of critical importance to public safety and the welfare of all citizens relying on autonomous transportation systems.
+We release all the codes and datasets in \url{https://github.com/taco-group/AutoTrust}.